What to Do in Palo Alto: A Local’s Guide for Solo Female Travelers

 379 University Ave, Palo Alto

 - I was going to include the Baylands Nature Preserve, which I found listed when I was researching the top Palo Alto attractions… but I checked it out and can’t recommend it.
 It was not very pretty, and it felt a little creepy to me with deserted paths through marshy reeds.
 It felt like a good “dispose of a body” spot!
-I probably shouldn’t say that, but heck, I want to be honest with my readers!
+I probably shouldn’t say that, but heck, I want to be honest with my awesome readers!
 If you’re looking for a nicer place for an open space walk along the southern San Francisco Bay, check out the bay parks in Mountain View or Alviso.

 - Here are a few more highly recommended places to try (which I haven’t visited yet):